He-Man: Masters of the Universe (CGI reboot, 2021)

 In December 2019, it was announced that in addition to their other series, Netflix would also be developing a new Masters of the Universe series using CGI animation.
 Rob David developing the series, producing it alongside Adam Bonnett, Christopher Keenan, Jeff Matsuda, and Susan Corbin.
 Bryan Q. Miller serves as story editor on the series.
 Animation services were provided by House of Cool and CGCG Inc.

+Masters of the Universe: Tales From Eternia (web series, 2026)

+On June 19, 2026, the 2D animated web series Masters of the Universe: Tales From Eternia was released on YouTube.
+The series is produced by Mattel Studios in partnership with Snipple Animation.

 Film

 Chip 'n Dale: Rescue Rangers

 He-Man and Skeletor both make cameo appearances in the 2022 film Chip 'n Dale: Rescue Rangers.

 Reboot film

 On April 29, 2019, actor Noah Centineo confirmed in an appearance on The Tonight Show Starring Jimmy Fallon that he would be playing He-Man in the Masters of the Universe reboot film, which was due to begin production in July 2019 and set for a 2020 release.
 However, due to the ongoing COVID-19 pandemic, he pulled out of casting two years later.
 In January 2022, it was announced that Kyle Allen had been cast in the role, with filming to begin that summer.
 The movie was then canceled by Netflix and acquired by Amazon MGM.
 Nicholas Galitzine was cast as the character in May 2024.